Samsung/CredData/README.md

 ## Data
 ### Selecting Target Repositories
-In order to collect various cases in which credentials exist, we selected publicly accessible repositories on Github through the following process:
+In order to collect various cases in which credentials exist, we selected publicly accessible repositories on GitHub through the following process:
-1. We wanted to collect credentials from repositories for various languages, frameworks, and topics, so we primarily collected 181 topics on Github.
+1. We wanted to collect credentials from repositories for various languages, frameworks, and topics, so we primarily collected 181 topics on GitHub.

    In this process, to select widely known repositories for each topic, we limited repositories with more than a certain number of stars.
 19,486 repositories were selected in this process.
-2. We filtered repositories which have the license that can not be used for dataset according to the license information provided by Github.
+2. We filtered repositories which have the license that can not be used for dataset according to the license information provided by GitHub.

    In some cases, the provided license was inaccurate.
 So we conducted with manual review.
 3. Filtering was carried out by checking whether strings related to the most common credentials such as 'password' and 'secret' among the result repositories are included and how many are included.
 After that, we executed several [open source credential scanning tools.](#used-tools-for-benchmarking)